RunBG/SQL_Ecommerce_Exploring/README.md

 # SQL_Ecommerce_Exploring

 ## 1. Introduction and Motivation
-The eCommerce dataset is stored in a public Google BigQuery dataset.
-This dataset contains information about user sessions on a website collected from Google Analytics in 2017.
+The eCommerce dataset is publicly available on Google BigQuery and contains information about user sessions on a website collected from Google Analytics in 2017.

-Based on the eCommerce dataset, the author perform queries to analyze website activity in 2017, such as calculating bounce rate, identifying days with the highest revenue, analyzing user behavior on pages, and various other types of analysis.
-This project aims to have an outlook on the business situation, marketing activity efficiency analyzing the products.
+The author utilizes this dataset to perform queries analyzing website activity during 2017.
+These analyses include calculating bounce rates, identifying days with the highest revenue, examining user behavior on pages, and conducting various other types of assessments.
+The project aims to provide insights into the business performance, marketing efficiency, and product analysis.

 To query and work with this dataset, the author uses the Google BigQuery tool to write and execute SQL queries.
 ## 2. The goal of creating this project